JCallico/py-mail-mcp/README.md

 - `.env.template`: Template for email configuration
 - `.env`: Environment variables (not tracked in git)
 - `.python-version`: Python version requirement
+- `email_server.log`: Log file containing server operations and errors

+## Logging

+The server now implements a comprehensive logging system:

+- All operations and errors are logged to `email_server.log` in the script directory
+- Console output is suppressed for silent operation
+- Detailed logging of IMAP/SMTP operations for troubleshooting
+- Error messages with stack traces for debugging
+- Timestamp and log level categorization
+- Custom error redirection from stderr to log file

 ## Error Handling